Mitchell Cole: Stevenage Borough

-Cole joined Conference Premier club Stevenage Borough for a five-figure fee on 26 January 2007, reuniting with former Grays manager Mark Stimson.
+Cole joined Conference Premier club Stevenage Borough for a five-figure fee on 26 January 2007, reuniting with former Grays manager Stimson.
 He made his debut as a substitute in a 1–1 draw at Gravesend & Northfleet two days later, and went on to make 23 appearances that season, scoring three goals.
-His first came in a 4–4 away draw against Forest Green Rovers on 9 April 2007.
+His first came in a 4–4 away draw against Forest Green Rovers at The New Lawn on 9 April 2007.
 The following month, Cole scored Stevenage's opening goal in a 3–2 victory over Kidderminster Harriers in the FA Trophy final at Wembley Stadium, as the club came from two goals down to become the first team to win a competitive final at the new stadium in front of 53,262 spectators.
 At the start of the 2007–08 season, Cole sustained a knee injury in a match against Histon, ruling him out for six weeks.
 He made 27 appearances that campaign, scoring twice.

-Under new manager Graham Westley, Cole scored 14 goals during the 2008–09 season, including his first competitive hat-trick in a 4–2 away win at Salisbury City on 24 January 2009.
+Under new manager Graham Westley, Cole scored 14 goals during the 2008–09 season, including his first competitive hat-trick in a 4–2 away win against Salisbury City at the Raymond McEnhill Stadium on 24 January 2009.
 He made 50 appearances in all competitions as Stevenage won the FA Trophy that season, marking Cole's third success in the competition.
 He signed a new two-year contract on 22 April 2009.
 In the 2009–10 season, Cole scored his first goal of the season in a 2–0 victory over Kidderminster Harriers on 5 December 2009.
-He was briefly deployed at left-back in January 2010, and recorded his second career hat-trick the following month, scoring three goals in seven minutes as a substitute in a 6–0 victory at Eastbourne Borough on 2 March 2010.
+He was briefly deployed at left-back in January 2010, and recorded his second career hat-trick the following month, scoring three goals in seven minutes as a substitute in a 6–0 victory against Eastbourne Borough at Priory Lane on 2 March 2010.
 He made 41 appearances and scored four goals as Stevenage won the Conference Premier title, earning promotion to the Football League for the first time in the club's history.
 He left the club in June 2010, having made 144 appearances and scored 23 goals across three and a half seasons.

 Oxford United

 Cole joined newly promoted League Two club Oxford United on a two-year contract on 14 June 2010.
 He made his debut as an 81st-minute substitute in a 2–1 home defeat against Bury on 14 August 2010, and his first start came ten days later in a 1–0 League Cup defeat to former club West Ham United.
-Cole made six appearances in all competitions, with his last appearance coming in a 3–2 defeat to Macclesfield Town on 16 October 2010.
+Cole made six appearances in all competitions, with his last professional appearance coming in a 3–2 defeat to Macclesfield Town at Moss Rose on 16 October 2010.